-Alhures was created by Maria Manuela Restivo, later joined by Daniel Maciel, Luciano Moreira and Vera Carmo.
+Alhures was created by Maria Manuela Restivo and is now also composed by Daniel Maciel, Luciano Moreira and Vera Carmo.

 DANIEL MACIEL is an anthropologist, holding a PhD in Anthropology by the Nova School of Social Sciences and Humanities, and a collaborator of CRIA – Centre for Research in Anthropology.
 In recent years he has been focusing on the intersection between ideas of culture and artistic practices in contexts of institutional deprivation and incarceration.
 As a collaborator of AO NORTE – Association for Audio-visual Production and Animation, he has been collecting and researching photographs from personal and family albums, as well as being an active participant in several film festivals and other initiatives within the scope of audio-visual culture.

 LUCIANO MOREIRA was born in Oporto in 1982.
 He studied at the University of Coimbra, where he graduated in Psychology in 2005, and at the University of Porto, where he obtained his Master degree in Psychology in 2012.
 He is currently a PhD student in Digital Media at the University of Porto (UT Austin | Portugal), with an FCT scholarship.
 He teaches at the Faculty of Engineering of the University of Porto, in the Masters in Multimedia.
 His areas of interest include social representations, technological and digital ecologies, science communication and scientific research methods.